This Open Meeting is Part of the Northern Aphelion

 The event is for single handed Comets.

-Note – A poster with general details including important notes about parking can be downloaded here
+Note – A poster with general details including important notes about parking can be downloaded when available

-A pdf version of the ‘Notice of race’ (this page) is available from here
+A pdf version of the ‘Notice of race’ (this page) will available before the event.
+Note there may be changes to the information below so keep checking.

 Registration / entries to be completed on the day, before 10:30am.
 Entry forms will be in the clubhouse on the morning of the event.
 Entrance fee: £10.
 All fees to be paid by cash.